riganti/dotvvm-samples-academy/sample/sample_course/content/en/calculator/50_methods/methods.md

 - `Divide()`

-None of them is to have any parameters as they should operate on `LeftOperand` and `RightOperand` and save the result, unsuprisingly, to the `Result` property.
+None of them is to have any parameters as they should operate on `LeftOperand` and `RightOperand` and save the result, unsurprisingly, to the `Result` property.